robwaldhauser/Fox-Feeder-MMU/README.md

 The FoxFeeder MMU is a low-cost, easy-to-build multi-material unit (MMU) designed to bring advanced multi-material printing capabilities to any 3D printer running Klipper.
 Inspired by the functionality of the BambuLab AMS, the FoxFeeder MMU is a lightweight low-cost solution that pairs seamlessly with the FriendlyFox macro package and the innovative Slacker sensor for precise filament tracking.

+If you like this project, consider tipping me!
+Ko-fi.com/robxberty

 ![FoxFeederMMU](https://github.com/user-attachments/assets/43a852b4-0c64-4c40-bf6a-195059f83858)

 Features ✨